• Skip to primary navigation

 • Potato Flakes- I know you won't always see these in some of your other bread recipes, but you will see them often in mine.
 I LOVE using potato flakes in my bread.
 Think of how tender and yummy potato bread is, adding it to other recipes created the same effect.

-• Whole Wheat Flour- I used a white whole wheat flour, my family loves this.
+• Whole Wheat Flour- I used white whole wheat flour, my family loves this.
 But, I also use einkorn, spelt, kamut, or even rye sometimes.

 Baked Parker House Dinner Rolls Recipe on a parchment-lined baking sheet.